Information for Quartix Technologies plc investors

 Board evaluation

-We support the QCA Code’s principle to review regularly the effectiveness of the Board’s performance as a unit, as well as that of its committees and individual Directors, and completed the last review in 2022.
+We support the QCA Code’s principle to review regularly the effectiveness of the Board’s performance as a unit, as well as that of its committees and individual Directors.
 We may consider the use of external facilitators in future board evaluations.

 Shareholder engagement